kernie66/homebridge-telldus-too/README.md

 # Homebridge-Telldus-Too

-[Homebridge][4] plugin for Telldus TellStick ZNet Lite local access.
+[Homebridge][4] plugin for Telldus TellStick ZNet Lite, local access only.

 This plugin is an alternative to the excellent [homebridge-telldus][5] plugin.
 I missed some functions so I decided to write my own version, with much help and inspiration from the original plugin.
 In fact, the [homebridge-telldus][6] plugin is the main reason that I bought my first Raspberry Pi, because I wanted to control my Telldus devices from HomeKit.
 And then I started to learn JavaScript and Node JS, and rediscovered the fun in programming.